The ALAO Conference Planning Committee invites all attendees to join our pre-conference social event:

 Detailing the experience of a Luminaries student may help to shed some light on the OhioLINK Luminaries Program.
 This would be a poster session detailing the student’s perspective with effective mentorship, project introduction, project conclusion, and “check-in” methodologies for creating developmental and meaningful Luminaries’ departmental rotations, from a Luminaries’ student perspective based on functionality as well as the gain of domain familiarity.
 Audience members would be able to learn from a direct perspective, what has and has not worked, in departments such as special collections, technical services, strategic communications, instruction, makerspace, and systems and web services.
 Specific involved projects include the curation of a digital collection, an inclusive cataloging initiative, web design, productivity statistics, academic course design, and more.
 Audience members would then be able to ask questions pertaining to strategies that they could potentially employ, as well as of the projects in question and whether or not project type has anything to do with engagement method effectiveness.
 Beyond rotational internals, this will also discuss integration of the wider range of domain knowledge, emerging technology, and strategic development that Luminaries can be easily presented with and consider directly and theoretically, pertaining to the future of effective librarianship and information literacy.

-Equitable Access to the Library: Best Practices in Creating and Promoting a Library Accessibility Webpage
+Equitable Access to the Library: Best Practices in Developing a Library Accessibility Webpage

 Josie Cotton (Case Western Reserve University)